The-Extra-Project/Extra_surface_repo/README.md

 To use the code, please reffer to the [user manual](#user-manual) section.
 For more technicals informations, reffers to the [dev manual](#dev-manual) section.

-**/!\ Warning /!\\**  This code is for experimental / researches purposes and will not be maintened in a first place  &arr we are  developping in priority a CGAL package scheduled with Open MP / MPI.
+**/!\ Warning /!\\**  This code is for experimental / researches purposes and will not be maintened in a first place ⇨ we are  developping in priority a CGAL package scheduled with Open MP / MPI.
 Follow the project page or this github page for updates.

 # Requirements
 - Docker (only tested on ubuntu)